apache/mynewt-site/docs/chapter1/project1.md

 1. First, you will learn how to set up your environment to be ready to use Mynewt OS and newt tool.
 2. Second, we will walk you through a download of eggs for building and testing [on a simulated target](#building-test-code-on-simulator) on a non-Windows machine.
-3. Third, you will download eggs and use tools to create a runtime image for a board to [make its LED blink](#making-an-led-blink).
+3. Third, you will download eggs and use tools to create a runtime image for a board to make its LED blink.
+You have two choices here - you can [download an image to SRAM](#making-an-led-blink-from-sram) or you can [download it to flash](#using-flash-to-make-led-blink).

-If you want to explore even further, you can try to upload the image to the board's flash memory and have it [boot from flash](#using-flash-to-make-led-blink)!

 ### What you need